Percona-Lab/mongodb_consistent_backup/README.rst

 -  More testing: this project has many flows that probably need more in-depth testing.
 Please submit any bugs and/or bugfixes!
 -  "Distributed Mode" for running backup on remote hosts *(vs. only on one host)*
+-  Binary backup methods *(createBackup/Hot Backup, LVM and EBS snapshots, etc)*
 -  Upload compatibility for ZBackup archive phase *(upload unsupported today)*
+-  Support Upload with Backup Rotation *(rotated backups are not deleted on upload destination)*
 -  Support more notification methods *(Prometheus, PagerDuty, etc)*
 -  Python unit tests